-There are many forums where decisions are made about the type and amount of support a pupil will receive; during transition, parental input at EHCP review meetings, Teaching and Learning passport, historical information, regular monitoring of pupil progress at every assessment point, round robins from teachers and any identification of emerging needs through the SEND referral process, external professionals input, and with local authority agreement of support.
+Decisions made about the type and level of support that students will receive and is based through range of factors identified during transition, parental input at EHCP review meetings, Teaching and Learning passport, historical information, regular monitoring of pupil progress at every assessment point, round robins from teachers and any identification of emerging needs through the SEND referral process, external professionals input, and with local authority agreement of support.
+Each school has a notional SEN budget as part of the overall funding it receives.
+This is called notional because it is not a ring-fenced budget and the DfE gives schools the freedom to make their own decisions about how much to spend on SEN support given the needs of their students.